MorphiaOrg/critter/README.md

         Person.database().eq(database)));
 ```

-Notice how bookmark() and database() methods were created based on the model object Book's fields.
-The comparison
+Notice how bookmark() and database() methods were created based on the model object `Book`'s fields.
+The query filters you're familiar with
-methods you're familiar with from Morphia's filters API are all there but now only take the type of the field itself.
+from Morphia's filters API are all there but now only take the type of the field itself.
+With this code in place if the model object
-With this code in place if the model object changes, the code above runs the risk of failing to compile allowing you to
+changes, the code above runs the risk of failing to compile allowing you to catch model/query conflicts at compile time rather than waiting
-catch model/query conflicts at compile time rather than waiting for things to fail at runtime (or in your tests if you're
-lucky enough to have those).
+for things to fail at runtime (or in your tests if you're lucky enough to have those).

 You can see a working example in the [tests](https://github.com/MorphiaOrg/critter/tree/master/tests).